4n4ru/CI-P2-GuessingBee/README.md

 ### Site Owner Goals
 - Creating a fun and engaging game that users will want to play again and again.
+- The game should be fully responsive to be able to be played on different devices.

 ## User Experience